lnguyenh/wordle-solver/README.md

 # Wordle Solver

 ## About
-The past couple weeks, the New-York-Times Wordle puzzle has been a daily family-fun routine (https://www.nytimes.com/games/wordle/index.html).
+Our family discovered the New-York-Times Wordle game a couple weeks ago (https://www.nytimes.com/games/wordle/index.html).
+Since then it has been a fun daily activity that we shared with our kids.

-I thought it could be fun to make a solver in Python.
-This repo is a playground for it.
+It started to itch me to make a program able to solve the daily puzzles and this repo is a playground for this.

 ## Quickstart